acolite/acolite/README.md

 Features include generation of RGB images before and after atmospheric correction, atmospheric correction of water bodies and extraction of rectangular regions of interest (defined by bounding coordinates or a polygon file).
 Level 2 outputs are surface reflectance (ρs=Rrs⋅π) and derived products that are saved as geolocated datasets in a NetCDF file, and can be exported as PNG maps.
 The atmospheric correction is image based and needs no external inputs.

+ACOLITE development was funded under various projects by the Belgian Science Policy Office STEREO program under contracts SR/37/135 (JELLYFOR project) and SR/00/325 (PONDER project), and by the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 606797 (HIGHROC project).
+TACT development was funded by the Belgian Science Policy Office BRAIN-be program under contract BR/165/A1/MICROBIAN.

+**ACOLITE is provided by RBINS as an experimental tool, without explicit or implied warranty.
+Use of the program is at your own discretion and risk.**

 ## References
 The Dark Spectrum Fitting (DSF) algorithm was presented in: